 Through this Machiavellian plan, in practice, the authorities proposed to exile entire communities from the places where they lived, manipulating their dignity as if they were a game.

-Of course, in the midst of this so-called ideology, countless commercial interests spoke louder.
-“We had a perfect life there in Mgcawu, near the Orange River,” Neil tells us.
-"But they wanted that whole area for mining and they sent us here."
+It is clear that, in the midst of this alleged ideology, numerous commercial interests spoke louder.
+“We had a perfect life back in Mgcawu, near the Orange River” Neil tells us.

-Neil and many of the neighbors were forced to rise from nothing in those inhospitable places.
-Mrs. Waterboer's agreement with Damaraland Camp to take care of the cars, supplemented her particular existential vacuum as a blessing.
+Neil and many of the neighbors were forced to rise from scratch in those inhospitable areas.

 From Damaraland Camp to Desert Elephant Demand